hanmilo/hanmilo/README.md

 - 📫 hanmilo@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: While working in Hanahan, S. Carolina, my friend who's decades older than I am & an avid hunter shared some wisdom, "Let me tell you something: You know, deers are lazy.
+- ⚡ Fun fact: While working in Hanahan, S. Carolina, my friend who's decades older than I am & an avid hunter shared some wisdom, "Let me tell you something: You know, deer are lazy.
 If there's a path in the forest, the deer will take it.
 They do not like to waddle through the bushes--it's noisy & harder, although they get concealed.
 I'd make a path whenever I hunt & wait for them."
   Then in a quiet corner of my mind wondered if the system is doing the same to me & decided take the harder path.